 Hobie was rescued from the city shelter in San Pedro.
 He is a Catahoula Leopard Hound.
 We aren't making that up...
 Catahoulas are the State dog of Louisiana!
 He is one of the smartest dogs we have ever met.
 He loves to go for hikes and trail runs, loves to visit Runyon Canyon and Griffith Park, and can retrieve the ball for hours at a time.

 Boots is a Himalayan Persian Cat.
 She was rescued from Persian Cat Rescue.
 She is a very sweet, smart, fun-loving cat.
 She loves to watch squirrels and birds outside and on TV.
 She is also one of the only cats we know who will retrieve a ball!

-Willie the cat is almost twelve, and we got her from a rescue organization in the Valley.
+Willie the cat is almost 16, and we got her from a rescue organization in the Valley.
 She was found with her brothers and sisters in a lumberyard.
 Among her likes: Opening doors, cuddling, lying in the sun, foreign films, and romance novels.

-Clyde, the big black lab, was with us for 14 years!
+Clyde, the big black Labrador, was with us for 14 years.
 He was part of a "surprise" litter, and his father and mother live with horses.
 Clyde loved to play ball, and looked at the world as a giant buffet.
 He could smell food from miles away.